Animadversio/Animadversio.github.io/_academic_notes/Stereo-Algorithms.md

 * Iteratively, check the answers of neighbors $f(x-1,y),f(x,y-1),(x+1,y),f(x,y+1)$  and a random value within a distance
 * Check if any displacement reduce the cost.
 If do, adopt the answer.

-> Work super well in practise....
+> Work super well in practice....

 **Comment**: